A quiescent galaxy in a gas-rich cosmic web node at z~3: Discussion

-The deep \emph{Chandra} observations clearly show, instead, that there is a currently active and bright AGN in the vicinity of the Red Potato and present substantial evidence of a jet which emanates from this AGN in the direction of the Red Potato.
+Instead, a more plausible culprit of the turbulence is the AGN jet.
+Our deep \emph{Chandra} observations clearly show that there is a currently active and bright AGN in the vicinity of the Red Potato and present substantial evidence of a jet which emanates from this AGN in the direction of the Red Potato.
 The presence of a jet is also supported by the ASKAP radio observations which, however, currently lack the resolution to study its detailed morphology.
-The presence of a jet and its association with AGN-\emph{ID2} thus suggest that this \emph{external} cause could be the most probable agent currently maintaining an increased turbulence level in the Red Potato CGM.

-Indeed, radio jets are known to be capable of disturbing and dynamically heating gas surrounding galaxies, at least in the local universe, and thus significantly elevate the CGM turbulence (\citealt{Fabian2012}, \citealt{Krause2023} and references therein), leading to a possibly reduced efficiency of gas accretion.
+The presence of a jet and its association with AGN-\emph{ID2} thus suggest that this external cause could be a probable agent currently maintaining an increased turbulence level in the Red Potato CGM.
+Indeed, radio jets are known to be capable of disturbing and dynamically heating gas surrounding galaxies, at least in the local universe, and thus significantly elevate the CGM turbulence (\citealt{Fabian2012}, \citealt{Krause2023} and references therein), leading to a possibly reduced efficiency for the gas to efficiently accumulate within the galaxy.

-Interestingly, the galaxy associated with AGN-\emph{ID}2 is a star-forming galaxy with a stellar mass and SFR consistent with the main sequence at this redshift (see \citealt{Galbiati2025}).
-The radio jet is thus apparently not currently affecting the SFR of its host galaxy, as it is often seen at high-redshift where the brightest radio-galaxies are also among the systems with the highest SFR (e.g., the SpiderWeb galaxy; \citealt{Pentericci1997,Pentericci2000,Miley2006}).
-This is consistent with the turbulent CGM scenario discussed above, in the plausible case that the AGN-\emph{ID2} jet has an opening angle that is too small to significantly affect the inner CGM of its host galaxy but widens on larger spatial scales where it encounters the CGM of the Red Potato.
+To our knowledge, AGN jet lifetimes have not been constrained by observational studies at this redshift.
+Studies at $z\sim0$ suggest that AGN jets can emerge from consecutive episodes and remain detectable on the halo scale for at least 200 Myrs \citep{Brienza2025}, which might be comparable to the relevant timescale implied for observing the Red Potato in a quiescent state.
+We also note that, in order to fully establish this scenario as a viable option, it is required that the AGN-\emph{ID2} remain not too faraway from the Red Potato over a sufficiently long timescale despite the possible relative motions between these two objects, which we defer to investigate in a future work.
+We also note that the host galaxy of AGN-\emph{ID2} is a SFG on the main sequence at this redshift (see \citealt{Galbiati2025}); thus apparently the radio jet is not currently affecting its SFR.
+This is often seen at high-redshift, where the brightest radio-galaxies are also among the systems with the highest SFR (e.g., the SpiderWeb galaxy; \citealt{Pentericci1997,Pentericci2000,Miley2006}).
+This is consistent with the turbulent CGM scenario discussed above, in the plausible case that the AGN-\emph{ID2} jet has an opening angle that is too small to significantly affect the inner CGM of its host galaxy but widens on larger spatial scales where it encounters the CGM of Red Potato.
 Such a configuration of radio jets is often seen in local sources (e.g., \citealt{Brienza2021,Brienza2025}).